 The official website for State of Alabama: www.alabama.gov/

-If you need the driving distance, we recommend that you use one of the Mapping Services listed on our Map Page for Banks.
+If you need the driving distance (or directions), we recommend that you use one of the Mapping Services listed on our Map Page for Banks.
 Since we usually use Google Maps, we've provided the following link: Google Map and Driving Directions starting from Banks

 Our distance measurements begin at a specific point in Banks.
 The point that we are using is located at these GPS coordinates - Latitude: 31.8134, Longitude: -85.8366 [Map].
 In this case, the coordinates for Banks have been provided by the Geographic Names Information System (GNIS).